 Stephen Sondheim ’50

 Sondheim received the Hutchinson Prize for Music Competition at Williams College.
 After graduating magna cum laude in 1950, Sondheim went on to study composition with composer Milton Babbitt.
 Sondheim is widely considered to be one of the most important composers and lyricists in the history of musical theatre.
-He has also written music for movies, including Dick Tracy (1990), and received an Academy Award for Best Song.
+In addition to music for movies, including Dick Tracy (1990), he received an Academy Award for Best Song.
 Sondheim was president of the Dramatists Guild from 1973 to 1981.
 He was awarded a Pulitzer Prize for “Sunday in the Park with George” in 1985 and received the Kennedy Center Honors, Lifetime Achievement Award in 1993.
 On September 15, 2010, the BBC Proms staged a concert in his honor.

 Raymond Sprague ’69

 Sprague retired from Davidson College after serving at the University of New Orleans as the Virginia Koch Professor of Music, associate chair of the Music Department, and director of choral activities.
 He also founded the Louisiana Vocal Arts Chorale and served as artistic director for seven years.